kenglwo/sa-assignment2/README.md

 ### Fault-Revealing Tests

-We provide three test suites, which contains failing tests revealing the faults in the CUT.
+We provide six test suites, which contains failing tests revealing the faults in the CUT.
-The fault-revealing test suites can be found in `./src/test/fault-revealing[0-2]`.
+The fault-revealing test suites can be found in `./src/test/fault-revealing-randoop[0-2]` and `./src/test/fault-revealing-evosuite[0-2]`.
+Three of them are generated using `Randoop` and the other three are generated using `Evosuite`.

 ### Environment